Arkady Shevchenko: Espionage

 The early 1970s were a time of détente between the Eastern Bloc and NATO nations.
 SALT I, the Anti-Ballistic Missile Treaty, the Helsinki Accords, and other international agreements were negotiated during this time.
 According to Shevchenko's memoirs, he became increasingly disillusioned with real Soviet attitudes toward these international agreements.

 He had immediate access to the inner workings of the Soviet foreign policy establishment and felt that the Soviet government was cheating on the intent of the agreements for short-term political gain, which would be ultimately to its own disadvantage.
 He also stated clearly that Soviet leaders, while pretending to respect the UN, actually disdained it and viewed it solely as a means to advance Soviet interests covertly or otherwise.
 Furthermore, Moscow's requirement for him, as a UN officer, to put Soviet interests ahead of UN interests but to pretend otherwise was a violation of the UN Charter.
-He also came to believe that the Soviet's internal economic policies and their insistence on hard-line communist centralization of power were depriving the Russian people of their freedom and ability to better themselves and their country.
+He also came to believe that the Soviets' internal economic policies and their insistence on hard-line communist centralization of power were depriving the Russian people of their freedom and ability to better themselves and their country.

 His long years of exposure to Western democracies convinced him that the Soviets were "taking the wrong path" economically and politically.
 He also was tired of and bitter about not being free and not being able to speak freely, and he wanted personal freedom.
 He briefly considered resigning his position with the UN and returning to the Soviet Union in an attempt to change the system from within, but he soon came to the realization that it would have been an impossible task, as he had neither the power nor the influence to effect any significant change.
 He did not like that option because he felt that such a life in retirement would be meaningless.